konsumer/pibuilder/README.md

 - `/work` - volume-mount this to share scripts & output with the container

 **Example**

+I want to make a deb of SDL that has the sweet framebuffer acceleration built-in.

 Make a file called `buildsdl.sh` in current dir:
 ```sh